 What are the Potential Dangers of Blue Light?

 Virtually all blue light passes through the cornea and lens of the eye to reach the retina (the inner lining of the back of the eye).
 Compare this to ultraviolet light where damage can occur to the anterior structures of the eye, but less than 1% actually reaches the light-sensitive cells of the retina.
-Our eye doctors in Westfield, NJ are alarmed by the potential long-term effects of blue light exposure to the eyes.
+Our eye doctors in Westfield, New Jersey are alarmed by the potential long-term effects of blue light exposure to the eyes.
 We are experiencing an increased risk of macular degeneration, premature aging of the eyes, and ultimately permanent vision loss.

 The Effects of Digital Eye Strain